caducarvalho/grotesca-reforma/README.md

 ## License

-This project and font software is licensed under the GNU General Public License 3.0, available in the `LICENSE.md` file.
+This project and font software is licensed for personal, academic and non-profit projects.
+Commercial use of Grotesca Reforma is not allowed.